Annapurna Circuit trek with Tilicho lake during the winter

 The views on the way to Tilicho Lake and Khangsar

-I was surprised to see the once of Mt.
+I was surprised to see Mt.
 Himlung, Mt.
-Kangaru Manaslu North, Manaslu, Ngadichuli and Himal Chuli to the east while turning back on the way to Tilicho Basecamp, Lake and on the return to Khangsar village.
-Blacktopped was the first time I had done this route in winter was pleasantly surprised by the panoramic views that I had never witness despite having been in this profession for nearly 30 years.
+Kangaru Manaslu North, Manaslu, Ngadichuli, and Himal Chuli to the east while turning back to Tilicho Basecamp, Lake and the return to Khangsar village.
+Blacktopped was the first time I had done this route in winter was pleasantly surprised by the panoramic views that I had never witnessed despite having been in this profession for nearly 30 years.
 Like I say quite regularly – there is always a first time for everything.

 Khangsar to Thorung Phedi 4533m.

-We discussed and felt that we were well acclimatized, feeling keen to go all the way to Thorung Phedi over the pass to lower elevations by skipping one night at either Yak Kharka or Letdar.
-We had an uphill climb to the top ridge of the village which only some trekkers go through.
-We were rewarded with views of the Manalsu, Annapurna range along with the view of Tenki, Manang, Braka villages and the main route of the Annapurna Circuit Trek.
-We had a short descent to cross a suspension bridge followed by a small climb to reach the main trail of the circuit trek.
-We stopped for lunch at Yak Kharka once again most of the lodges were shut for winter, but there were enough open to cater to the small number of trekkers passing through.
-We had a gentle climb mixed with an undulating surface with a little descent to cross over a bridge before climbing for about 10 minutes.
-The wind had picked up, and we had to go through an old landslide area but the wind made us careful of rock falls from our previous experience on the way back from Tilicho Base Camp.
-The wind was causing some rock falls and dust storm on the opposite side of our path.
-We reached Throng Base Camp lodge around 3 pm.
+We discussed and felt we were well acclimatized and keen to go to Thorung Phedi over the pass to lower elevations by skipping one night at either Yak Kharka or Letdar.
+We climbed uphill to the village’s top ridge, which only some trekkers go through.
+We were rewarded with views of the Manalsu Annapurna range along with the view of Tenki, Manang, Braka villages, and the main route of the Annapurna Circuit Trek.
+We had a short descent to cross a suspension bridge followed by a small climb to reach the circuit trek’s main trail.
+We stopped for lunch at Yak Kharka once again; most of the lodges were shut for winter, but enough hostels were open to cater to the small number of trekkers passing through.
+We had a gentle climb mixed with an undulating surface with a bit of descent to cross over a bridge before climbing for about 10 minutes.
+The wind had picked up, and we had to go through an old landslide area, but the wind made us careful of rock falls from our previous experience on the way back from Tilicho Base Camp.
+The wind was causing some rockfalls and dust storms on the opposite side of our path.
+We reached the Thorong Base Camp lodge around 3 pm.
 We went to our rooms to sort everything for the night before it got too cold after sundown.
-There was a Swedish couple, a couple from Spain and the South African trekker who we had met in Manang on our acclimatization day with his guide and porter.
+A Swedish couple, a couple from Spain, and the South African trekker, we met in Manang on our acclimatization day with his guide and porter.
 The other couples were trekking by themselves.
-The Swedish lady was worried about the forecast of -20 degrees forecast for the night and the long hike the next day.
+The Swedish lady was worried about the -20 degrees forecast for the night and the long hike the next day.
 Andrew and I discussed leaving in the dark at 5 am or after sunrise.
-The reason most trekkers go in the dark is to avoid the wind that starts from around 11 am onwards.
+Most trekkers go at night to avoid the wind from around 11 am onwards.
 We discussed the pros and cons before deciding to go after daylight.
 We had found out by now the forecasts were not accurate.
-We were warm to seating while walking during the daytime; we guessed at most the overnight temperature might be -16 while the daytime temperature with the wind chill factor to be -8 or -10 at most.
+We were warm to seating while walking during the daytime; we guessed that the overnight temperature might be -16 while the daytime temperature with the wind-chill factor was -8 or -10 at most.
 This made more sense than walking/fumbling in the cold and dark.
-We went to bed the earliest by 8.30pm.
+We went to bed at the earliest at 8.30 pm.

 Thorung La Pass 5416m to Muktinath 3760m.

-I saw the other trekkers walk to the dining hall at 4.30am to start their hike at 5 am while going to the toilet.
-It made glad about our decision to trek after daylight.
-We woke up around 7 am, packed our backpacks, had breakfast and left the lodge at 8 am with packed cinnamon roll and bread roll for lunch.
-We started with a steep ascend towards high camp at 4800m; this helped in getting us warmer.
-The essential requirement for this day is plenty of water that isn't frozen.
+I saw the other trekkers walk to the dining hall at 4.30 am to start their hike at 5 am while going to the toilet.
+It made me glad about our decision to trek after daylight.
+We woke up around 7 am, packed our backpacks, had breakfast and left the lodge at 8 am with a packed cinnamon roll and a bread roll for lunch.
+We started with a steep ascend towards high camp at 4800m; this helped get us warmer.
+The essential requirement for this day is plenty of water that is not frozen.
 We stopped at high camp for hot tea and refilled our water containers with boiled water.
-The manager whom I know didn't even take payment from us for water and tea.
+The manager I know did not even pay us for water and tea.
 We left after thanking him and his wife.
-The hike up to the pass is a series of short steep climbs then the trail becomes less steep, and this pattern continues all the way to the top.
-The wind blew in brief gusts and became less intense; I was pleasantly surprised to find this cooling on the hike up to the pass; it wouldn't have been this welcome if it was continuously.
-There have been numerous shelters built after the tragic storm caused by the Cyclone "Hud Hud" that dumped a lot of snow in October 2014.
-We took shelter behind a teashop at the pass to rest, rehydrate and to take photos.
-The insulated pipe of my CamelBack was frozen at the top of the pass.
-We started our long descend of 1600 meters to Muktinath.
-The descent is long and unrelenting, once again the wind helped cool me from the warming temperatures as we lost altitude.
-We stopped for a quick bite when we reached a place with restaurants.
-We started promptly as we didn't want our muscles to cool down from the long descent, as it would have taken a long time to warm up again.
-We reached Ranipauwa by 3 pm.
-We had decided to stay at this "hippie" lodge named Bob Marley for their reggae music and good food.
-The owner worked in an Italian restaurant in Sydney Australia for 20 years before returning home to run his lodge.
-We were pleased with this decision first by the nice hot shower followed by delicious food and of course the music.
+The hike up to the pass is a series of short steep climbs, then the trail becomes less steep, and this pattern continues to the top.
+The wind blew in brief gusts and became less intense; I was pleasantly surprised to find this cooling on the hike up to the pass; it would not have been this welcome if it had been continuous.
+Numerous shelters were built after the deadly storm caused by Cyclone “Hud Hud” that dumped much snow in October 2014.
+We took refuge behind a teashop at the pass to rest, rehydrate, and take photos.
+The insulated pipe of my CamelBak was frozen at the top of the pass.
+Finally, we started our long descent of 1600 meters to Muktinath.

 Muktinath to Tukuche to Marpha.

 We had decided to take it easy on this day and do more of a historical and cultural tour by jeep rather than trek.
-We got up late for a late breakfast, I called for a vehicle as most jeeps from this region were taken down to Pokhara due to the winter off-season and even those 3-4 that were around were taken down to Jomsom where it is relatively warmer as diesel engines take a long time to start in the cold.
-We boarded our booked jeep at 10.30am and was surprised by the 10km long blacktopped road that cut short our drive.
-We stopped in Jomsom to use the ATM and if possible to stitch Andrews boots – both ATMs didn't allow money to be withdrawn and the cobbler had shut his shop and gone to Pokhara.
+We got up late for a late breakfast.
+I called for a vehicle as most jeeps from this region were taken down to Pokhara due to the winter off-season.
+Even those 3-4 around were taken down to Jomsom, which is relatively warmer as diesel engines take a long time to start in the cold.
+We boarded our booked jeep at 10.30 am and were surprised by the 10km long blacktopped road that cut short our drive.
+We stopped in Jomsom to use the ATM and, if possible, to stitch Andrews’s boots – both ATMs did not allow money to be withdrawn, and the cobbler had shut his shop and gone to Pokhara.
 We continued to drive past Marpha and on to Tukuche.
-We reached Tukuche past 12.30pm, and we ordered lunch at one of the few places that were still open before we went to look around the village at some historic homes, ruins and told Andrew about the historic character and family that came from there.
-We went to have our well-deserved lunch, which was the Nepali staple of rice, lentils, vegetables, spicy pickles, and dried yak meat curry.
+We reached Tukuche past 12.30 pm, and we ordered lunch at one of the few places that were still open before we went to look around the village at some historic homes and ruins and told Andrew about the historic character and families from there.
+Then, we went to have our well-deserved lunch, the Nepali staple of rice, lentils, vegetables, spicy pickles, and dried yak meat curry.
 We were driven back to Marpha – a beautiful village.
 I asked the driver to wait in case no lodges were open in this village.
 We found the only hostel that was open in Marpha.
-We checked out the rooms, which were basic but neat, and clean, we went to Monastery after checking in to the lodge.
+We checked out the rooms, which were basic but neat and clean; we went to the Monastery after checking in to the lodge.
 We got to the Monastery in time for their afternoon prayers.
 We were not only treated to mesmerizing chanting but were given sweet tea and some snacks by the novice monks.
-We went back to the lodge had some rakshi, spoke about our trip nearing the end listened to music, and we were warmed up by a coal stove that was put under our table.
+We returned to the lodge, had some rakshi, spoke about our trip nearing the end, listened to music, and were warmed up by a coal stove under our table.
 We had another restful night of sleep.

 We decided to walk the 90 minutes back to Jomsom this morning.
-It was an easy walk back to Jomsom admiring the scene and beautiful whitewashed villages.
-We crossed paths with some of the trekkers we had met during this trek as they planned to trek all the way towards Pokhara.
-We reached Jomsom by 10.30am, ordered lunch and went for a walk around the town and came back to our hotel to eat.
-We spent a lazy afternoon just listening to music, surfing the Internet talking, etc.
+It was an easy walk back to Jomsom, admiring the scene and beautiful whitewashed villages.
+We crossed paths with some of the trekkers we had met during this trek as they planned to trek towards Pokhara.
+We reached Jomsom by 10.30 am, ordered lunch, went for a walk around the town, and returned to our hotel to eat.
+After that, we spent a lazy afternoon listening to music, surfing the Internet, talking, etcetera.

 We had an 8 am flight to Pokhara.
 It was another beautifully clear morning.
-Our flight was delayed by 30 minutes; we landed at Pokhara, took a taxi to our hotel and had spicy Indian breakfast as we had agreed upon.
-We spent the day walking around, shopping, had lunch, went back to the hotel to drop the shopping and had a good massage at the hotel spa.
+Our flight was delayed by 30 minutes; we landed at Pokhara, took a taxi to our hotel, and had a spicy Indian breakfast as we had agreed upon.
+We spent the day walking around, shopping, had lunch, returned to the hotel to drop off the shopping, and had a good massage at the hotel spa.
 We went out for dinner and listened to some live bands that evening.

 Kathmandu and Home

-We had breakfast packed up and strolled to the Krazy Geckos Restaurant for a few cocktails and lunch before catching our flight back to Kathmandu.
-We planned to go to the hotel to collect our left luggage, drive to Thamel have dinner together before Andrew went to the International airport to fly back home.
+We packed breakfast and strolled to the Krazy Geckos Restaurant for a few cocktails and lunch before catching our flight back to Kathmandu.
+We planned to go to the hotel to collect our left luggage and drive to Thamel to have dinner together before Andrew went to the International airport to fly back home.
 We did just that.
 We parted ways by promising to go on more adventures like this in the future.